CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ```
 {{</expand>}}<p></p>

-You can not modify the default whitelist, but you can configure a custom whitelist to permit additional metrics.
+You cannot modify the default whitelist, but you can configure a custom whitelist to permit additional metrics.
 To create a custom whitelist, configure a YAML list of metric names on the NetQ filesystem, and run the `netq set otlp whitelist file /path/to/filename.yaml tsdb-name default` command.
 The following example adds `nvswitch_interface_rx_wait` and `nvswitch_interface_tx_stats_pkts64octets` to the custom whitelist for the internal NetQ TSDB:

 1. Create a YAML file with a list of metric names: